 So whose rights are more important?
 Neither.
 That’s where the art of communication and compromise comes in.
 When you feel hurt by words that your partner says, look inside rather than blaming them for hurting you.
 Words can hurt, but only if you let them hurt you.
 Ask more questions.
 Try to understand better where your partner’s comments are coming from.
 Stop making a drama of everything.
 Instead, learn better ways to communicate.

-If you want to have at the tip of your fingers the do's and don'ts about communication, get my FREE Communication Guidelines below:
+If you want to have at the tip of your fingers the do's and don'ts about communication, I have an easy to follow infographic with guidelines that can help.
+Get my FREE Communication Guidelines below: